apache/datasketches-website/docs/Theta/ThetaUpdateSpeed.md

 * The blue curve is the same as the blue curve in the graph at the top of this page.
 It was generated with <i>ResizeFactor = X1</i>, which means the sketch cache was initially created at full size, thus there is no resizing of the cache during the life of the sketch.
 (There will be <i>rebuilding</i> but no resizing.)
 * The red curve is the same sketch but configured with <i>ResizeFactor = X2</i>, which means the sketch cache is initially created at a small size (enough for about 16 entries), and then when the sketch needs more space for the cache, it is resized by a factor of 2.
-Each of these resize events are clearly seen in the curve as sawtooth spikes where the sketch must pause, allocate a larger cache and reconstruct the hash-table.
+Each of these resize events are clearly seen in the curve as sawtooth spikes where the sketch must pause, allocate a larger cache and reconstruct the hashtable.
 These spikes fall at factors of 2 along the X-axis (with the exception of the last interval, which is a factor of 4 for reasons too complicated to explain here.)
 * The green curve is the same sketch but configured with <i>ResizeFactor = X8</i>.
 An RF = X4 is also available but not shown.

 As one would expect the overall speed of the RF = X2 sketch is slower than the RF = X1 sketch and the RF = X8 sketch is inbetween due to the amount of time the sketch spends in resizing the cache.